nickloman/nickloman.github.com/_posts/2014-01-18-evomics-2014-metagenomics-three-hour-practical.md

 Metaphlan can use either BLAST or Bowtie2 for assignments.
 Bowtie2 is significantly faster, so we will use that.
 It should be already on your path.

+Metaphlan doesn't need paired-end information, so you can just join your two files together to make use of all the data:

+	cat subsampled_reads1.fastq subsampled_reads2.fastq > subsampled_reads.fastq

 	metaphlan.py subsampled_reads.fastq --bowtie2db ~/software/metaphlan/bowtie --bt2_ps sensitive-local --nproc 8

 The output will be sent to *stdout*, so you need to redirect it to a file, remember you can do this with > e.g. metaphlan.py .. > outfile.